 NAIL THROUGH ELECTRICAL CABLE

-If a house that you built or worked on burned down some time later, and the cause was found to be a nail accidentally hammered into an electric cable, the house owner or their insurer will probably hold you liable, either as the main contractor, or as a sub-contractor.
-In that case you’d expect your public liability insurance to cover you, wouldn’t you?
-Well, sorry – not so.
+A house that you built or worked on burned down some time later.
+The cause was found to be a nail accidentally hammered into an electric cable.
+The house insurer will repair the home and then hold the responsible contractor liable, who then would claim on their public liability insurance.

 SCREW THROUGH WATER PIPE